iPad Asking for Passcode But I Never Set One! You Are Not Alone

 try default passcodes

-For iPad with Home button: Press and hold the Home and Side buttons concurrently until your iPad screen goes black.
-Wait 30 seconds.
-Keep holding the Side button until you can see the Apple logo.
+• For iPad with a Home button: Press and hold both Home and Top buttons simultaneously until the screen goes black and the Apple logo appears.

 force restart ipad